-Beach Club Villas 1-Bedroom Villa: The 1-bedroom villa sleeps 5 and provides a formal kitchen and a living room in addition to the bedroom.
-The living room's chair and sofa fold out to provide beds for 3 more people.
+Beach Club Villas 1-Bedroom Villa: The 1-bedroom villa sleeps 4 and provides a formal kitchen and a living room in addition to the bedroom.
+The living room's sofa folds out to provide beds for 2 more people.
 1-Bedrooms Villas are 726 square feet.

 Beach Club Villas Two-bedroom Villas: Two-bedroom villas sleep nine and include all of the kitchen amenities found in a one-bedroom, plus an extra bathroom.
 One of the baths is attached to a second bedroom with two queen beds or a queen bed plus a sleeper-sized sofa.
 As with the one- bedrooms, a sofa bed and sleeper chair in the living room provide extra places to snooze, though they're best suited to small children.
 Bathrooms in the two-bedroom villas are laid out a bit better than those in the one-bedrooms, with more room to move about.
 Two-Bedroom Villas are 1,083 square feet.

 Beach Club's bathrooms aren't big, but they also aren't as small as the ones you'll find in Disney's moderate or value resort rooms.
 Luckily you won't feel claustrophobic in your room's bathroom.
 Water pressure in the shower is average - probably less than what you get at home, but still enough to get your hair clean.
 Eventually.